jvde-github/AIS-catcher/README.md

 To reliably measure the reception range for the station in the web interface, AIS-catcher has implemented an, evolving, "validation function" that checks the location of the vessel for consistency between messages and flags if this is inconsistent.
 Practically, if we receive a position from a MMSI which is relatively close to the last received position, the "validation" indicator will be green and the distance to the station will be used to determine range.
 Please note that messages within 50 NMi from the receiving station will be always included for range setting.
 The indicator will be grey if validation for the location could not be performed and red if it was not succesful.

-### Plots
+#### Plots
 The plot tab contains several plots to assess the performance of the receiver:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/52420030/219856922-33404fe8-dc54-4bc2-a1a6-84f4ce5dd72a.png" width="50%"/>
 </p>
-Upon restarting AIS-catcher, the history displayed in the graphs is typically lost.
-To preserve the state of the plots, a useful option is to save the content to a file, such as "stat.bin," at closure and to create a backup every 10 minutes.
-This can be accomplished with the following options:
+The plot tab features various charts assessing receiver performance.
+Restarting AIS-catcher typically erases history in the graphs.
+To retain plot states, save content to a file, such as "stat.bin," and backup every 10 minutes:
 ```console
 AIS-catcher -N 8100 FILE stat.bin BACKUP 10
 ```

-### Custom plugins and styles...
+#### Custom plugins and styles...

 To give the user the option to tweak the look-and-feel and functionality of the webserver and/or modify for example the color scheme or regional preferences, the program provides the option to inject custom plugins (JavaScript) and CSS in the website, with a command like:
 ```console